sugarlabs/musicblocks/Debugging.md

 ## 1. Clicking on an individual stack of blocks

 The *Play* button will run all of the *Start* blocks simultenously.
+The play button is in top left corner.
+Start blocks are amber colored clamps (They are shown in first row of the picture below).
 But you can also run an individual stack of code by clicking on the stack.
 This lets you test and debug small sections of code.

 ## 2. Print and Comment blocks

-The *Print* block (found on the *Extras* palette) can be used to print a message while running a program.
+The *Print* block (found on the *Extras* palette, Extras palette can be found on bottom of left sidebar) can be used to print a message while running a program.
 It is useful to determine if a section of code is being executed when expected or if a box or parameter contains an expected value.